 Addressing the Clear and Present Danger of an Electrical Power Grid Breach

-Power grids are a tantalizing targets for sophisticated attackers.
+Power grids are a tantalizing target for sophisticated attackers.
 In the U.S., every major economic sector relies heavily on electricity.
 That dependence includes the military as well.
 Given the rising threat levels, it isn’t surprising that there are calls for the Department of Defense to ends its reliance on the power grid for key military installations.

 The Potential Cost of a Power Grid Breach